WarlightProgramming/cslbot/COMMANDS.md

 games with high parity between teams- i.e., good matches- will be preferred.
 This might be useful for leagues where the rating system is based on win count/win rate and you want to avoid regression to the mean.

+#### PREFER SKEWED GROUPINGS

+Whether to create sides with high skill variation between their constituent teams.

+*Possible Args*: "TRUE", "FALSE"

+*Default*: False

+If your league creates sides (i.e., if your value of [**TEAMS PER SIDE**](#teams-per-side) is greater than 1), set this to True if you want those automatically-created sides to have as much variance in skill as possible- i.e., you want to group higher-skilled teams with lower-skilled teams instead of having roughly uniform skill within a side grouping.

 ___